Youth Vaping Prevention Resources for Educators

 Whether you are an administrator, educator, school nurse or counselor, check out these resources to see how you can make a difference.

-A collection of evidence-based strategies and resources to address youth vaping in your community including factsheets on safe disposal of vape devices, lists of prevention and intervention curriculums and downloadable bulletin board materials.
+A collection of evidence-based strategies and resources to address youth vaping in your community including factsheets on safe disposal of vape devices, lists of prevention curricula & intervention curricula, and downloadable bulletin board materials.

 eLearning Module: Motivational Conversations With Youth